google-marketing-solutions/argon/README.md

 #### Accounts:

-*   Ensure that the CM / DV Account has the following Permissions:
+*   Ensure that the CM Account has the following Permissions:
     *   Properties > Enable account for API access
     *   Reporting  > View all generated reports
 *   Create a CM/ DV User Profile with the service account's email address